tmastersmart/gmrs_live/README.md

-# GMRS NODE Manager
+# GMRS Louisiana Node Image
 # GMRS Status Page
-# Louisiana Node Image

 =====================================================================
 update:1/5/25

-This will now all be packaged in a node image.

-Download the IMG file and install it to your node sd card
+This is now the Louisiana Node Image

+Underconstruction.
+Look for the image soon.